sylhare/Python/src/projects/test_framework/tdd/Readme.md

 ## Debugging

 You can add some print  statements in your code to see what is happening and better debug your code.
-But sometime, it is not enough and you can use the `pdb` (Python Debugger).
+But sometime, it is not enough, and you can use the `pdb` (Python Debugger).
 The tool is included in the standard library.

 Use `import pdb; pdb.set_trace()` in your code.